xmorg/henchmansquest/README.md

 random musing about rules.

+Negative effects

 Poison - must overcome a survial roll each round until dead or until the poison passes.(stamina check?)

 Bleed - must overcome a bleed survival roll each round until dead or until the bleeding stops.
 Each level of bleed creates a bleed survival penalty, vs the bleed roll.
 Applying bandages can stop the bleeding after 2 rounds.
 Applying bandages and balm can stop the bleeding in 1 round. (stamina check)

 Blind - unable to see in either one or 2 eyes.
 Of course blind is less effective on a creater with more eyes and more effective on creatures with less eyes.
 Creatures which are keen of hearing or smelling cannot be blinded.

+Dismemberment - Loosing a limb, causes the Bleed effect, and a cripple effect based on what was lost.
+A lost leg doubles the action points required to walk.
+A lost Arm causes the weapon/shield to be dropped and the arm to be unusable.

 Warrior skills
 Expert/Master melee ads +1 to melee roll